 Each year, the Society holds a two/three-day academic conference on a theme pertaining to church archaeology, which also incorporates the AGM for the Society.
 Conferences are held in the autumn, most often in September, and any member of the Society or outside interested party is welcome and encouraged to attend.
 Conference information is always sent out to members in our summer newsletter, but the earliest and most up-to-date information will be posted on the website.
 Conference programmes and booking forms can be found here and downloaded.

 Each year, we are able to offer up to four student bursaries covering the conference fees.
-Please contact Becky Clark if you are interested in applying for a bursary.
+Please contact the Treasurer if you are interested in applying for a bursary.

 Movement in the Ecclesiastical Landscape: online, Sept 17-18, 2021

 The Archaeology of Burials, Churchyards, and their Contexts: St Albans, Sept 27-29, 2019

 The Commemoration of Conflict: Hull, Sept 14-16, 2018

 The Articulation of Light and Space in Churches: Worcester, Sept 15-17, 2017

 Churches and Settlement: Rural Churches and Medieval Landscapes: Leicester, Sept 4-6, 2015

 The Archaeology of Early Christianity: Chester, Sept 6-7, 2014